 The Portland Mercado celebrates Latino culture, cuisine, and entrepreneurship, one taste at a time.

 Jose Perez leans out the window from his bright turquoise food cart and hands over a towering El Cubano sandwich stacked with layers of ham, roasted pork, Swiss cheese, pickles, and mustard on grilled Cuban bread.
 “This is what people eat all the time in Cuba,” he says.
-The ingredients are simple, he says, and traditional.
+The ingredients are simple, he adds, and traditional.
 The secret to the layers of flavor is the blend of spices Perez uses to marinate the pork.
 “A delicious combination that’s widely used in the Caribbean,” he says.

 His all-Cuban menu spotlights classic dishes like ropa vieja (seasoned and braised beef) and papas rellenas (deep-fried stuffed mashed-potato balls).
 “We are making authentic Cuban food, things my mother used to cook,” says Perez from his compact kitchen.
 He smiles when he explains the namesake for the cart, Qué Bolá?, a Cuban greeting that translates to, “What’s up?”